dbdesign-students-spring2024/6-mongodb-analysis-shaw2065/README.md

                 review_scores_rating: 5
             }

+    **insight**
+    Through the name, one can observe how the ratio between the number of bedrooms and the number of beds significantly influences the price.
+For example, having 6 beds in a rental unit with only 1 bedroom indicates potentially poorer living conditions compared to 3 beds in a unit with 2 bedrooms.

 6. show the number of listings per host
+    | Use the `$group` stage to separate documents into groups based on the `host_id` field.
+    | Then use the `$count` stage to count the documents.
     ```
     db.athens.aggregate({$group: {_id: "$host_id",count: {$count: { } }}})
     ```